 With its stable democracy and fast-paced development, Ghana is one of Africa’s great success stories.
 Boasting a rich history, diverse wildlife, vibrant cities, beautiful beaches and friendly inhabitants, Ghana is a great place for groups to volunteer and explore.

 Projects Abroad offers a range of projects in multiple locations around Ghana.
-These include building school buildings and helping in a local orphanage in a village in the Akuapem Hills, working with patients in a hospital or on outreach programmes in Winneba or on the Cape Coast, or even working as a sports volunteer coaching children in Accra.
+These include building school buildings and helping in a local community centre in a village in the Akuapem Hills, working with patients in a hospital or on outreach programmes in Winneba or on the Cape Coast, or even working as a sports volunteer coaching children in Accra.

 General information on Ghana